chzappsinc/react-native-preloader-shimmer/README.md

 ---
 ***💌 Message***

-This library is not maintained anymore!!
+Interested in maintain this library ?

 [Main Loader](#read-me)